ahmadajmi/CSS-Grid-Layout/README.md

 ##### Polyfill

-A [Polyfill] is currently available.
+A [Polyfill] is also available to provide a working implementation of the Grid Module for current browsers.

 ## Grid Layout Example

 Let's start with an example to see the power of the Grid Module, and then we will explain some concepts in more details.

-Imagine we want to create a Twitter application with four full height columns layout (Tweets, Replies, Search, and Messages), something abstracted and  similar to the screenshot below.
+Imagine we want to create a client application for Twitter with four full height columns layout (Tweets, Replies, Search, and Messages), something abstracted and similar to the screenshot below.

 ![basic-4-column-layout](https://cloud.githubusercontent.com/assets/626005/12036357/f7d0aeaa-ae4d-11e5-87d9-b61af7df781d.jpg)

-We start with the HTMl code:
+Application markup will be something like this:

 ``` html
 <div class='app-layout'>